cipherstash-archive/cipherstash.js/stashjs-typeorm/README.md

 await userRepo.reindex()
 ```

 Now we can query our data!
-We'll use the wrapped Repo again.
+We'll use the wrapped repo again.

 ```typescript
 # Get a CipherStash enabled query builder